New Form for Pro Hac Vice Applicants Issued

 Not just for Court Cases

 After the amendments to Conn.
 Prac.
 Bk. §2-16, pro hac vice admission is not just for court cases, but includes appearances before any state or municipal agency, commission, board, or tribunal.
-Form JD-CL-146 has a special section to note this important difference.
+Form JD-CL-142 is the form employed for this purpose.
+The attorney seeking admission will still need to complete Form JD-CL-143, Affidavit of Attorney Seeking Permission to Appear Pro Hac Vice.
+Additionally, a separate civil application is made with the Superior Court for approval.

 Without Permission, you can’t go it alone as pro hac vice counsel